ryascott/apple-reading-list-to-sqlite/README.md

 ## Install

-    $pip install apple-reading-list-to-sqlite
+    $ pip install apple-reading-list-to-sqlite

 ## Usage

     $ apple-reading-list-to-sqlite --help
       Usage: apple-reading-list-to-sqlite [OPTIONS] [DB_PATH]

       Export Apple Reading List to SQLite

       Arguments:
       [DB_PATH]  Path to the SQLite database file.

       Options:
         --version  Show the version and exit.
         --help     Show this message and exit.
         --fetch-content / --no-fetch-content try and retrive the content of the article --dump / --no-dump Dump the reading list to stdout --enable-fts / --no-enable-fts Enable full text search

 ## Testing